h-tye/Harry-Y-Spitter-Genetic/README.md

 **LMR is/should be subject to change**

 # Beam Splitter Nueral Network(BSNN)
 BSNN initially was an attempt to train a CNN to recognize optimal features within our configurations and then generate a configuartion of high accuracy(FOM>.99).
-It was trained of 27K test configurations and acheived low loss within the test data.
-However, when run in a sim around 20% loss was seen and thus was not an accurate enough model to carry out its function.
+It was trained on 40K test configurations and acheived low loss within the test data.
+However, when run in a sim, around 20% loss was seen and thus was not an accurate enough model to carry out its function.
 That being said, when a BSNN generated configuration was used as a starting configuration to generate the first generation(as opposed to randomly generating children), convergence to high FOM regions(FOM > .90) was achieved in 20 or less generations.
 This is opposed to our original method which took 100+ generations to reach the same level of FOM.
 Additionally, when a non-BSNN generated configuration with similar FOM was used as a starting position, the FOM degenerated for 10+ generations before increasing, leading to extremely slow convergence.
 Thus the BSNN has shown initial promise of generating fast-converging starting positions and should continue to be investigated.